 Sanjay Puria serves as our Group Chief Financial Officer.
 He is based out of Mumbai, India and leads WNS's global finance, information technology and procurement services functions.
 Presently, he serves on the Board of WNS Cares Foundation.
-Mr. Puria has over 22 years of experience, out of which over 18 years have been in the offshore services industry.
+Mr. Puria has over 23 years of experience, out of which over 19 years have been in the offshore services industry.
 He is a veteran at WNS, having managed several key finance functions including corporate strategy, mergers and acquisitions, financial planning and analysis, and strategic business development before taking over as the Group Chief Financial Officer.
 Prior to WNS, he was at the helm of operations for a global provider of integrated information technology and knowledge process outsourcing solutions, where his role centered around managing acquisitions, joint ventures, complex and multi-year contracts, strategizing on geographical expansion, revenue and cost management, pricing and commercials and implementation of LEAN initiatives.
-Mr. Puria is also a co-convenor for Confederation of Indian Industry Maharashtra State Panel on Finance, Taxation and Corporate Governance.
-A not-profit organisation, which works to create an environment conducive to the development of India through advisory and consultative processes.Mr.
+Mr. Puria is also a Member of NASSCOM BPM Council, a not-for-profit industry association for IT_BPM sector in India.Mr.
 Puria is a Chartered Accountant from the Institute of Chartered Accountants of India and has passed the Certified Public Accountant examination from the American Institute of Certified Public Accountants.
-The business address of Mr. Puria is Gate 4, Godrej & Boyce Complex, Pirojshanagar, Vikhroli, (West) Mumbai 400 079, India.
+The business address of Mr. Puria is Gate 4, Godrej & Boyce Complex, Pirojshanagar, Vikhroli (West), Mumbai 400079, India.

 Gautam Barai serves as our Chief Operating Officer.
 He is based out of Mumbai and is responsible for operations, sales, client relations, technology and capability creation across the organization.
 He began his tenure at WNS leading operations for the Aviva business in 2009, and helped to grow our insurance vertical before becoming the leader of the banking and financial services, insurance and healthcare business units.
 Most recently he was Chief Business Officer at WNS from May 2018 to January 2019.
-Prior to joining WNS, Mr. Barai was Senior Vice President - Business Executive Operations at Bank of America.
+Prior to joining WNS, Mr. Barai was Senior Vice President-Business Executive Operations at Bank of America.
 Prior to Bank of America, he served as Senior Vice President and Head of BPO at Countrywide Financial Corporation.
 At Countrywide, he was instrumental in setting up and managing BPO operations in both India and Costa Rica.
 He holds Masters of Business Administration degrees from Columbia University and London Business School.
 The business address of Mr. Barai is Gate 4, Godrej & Boyce Complex, Pirojshahnagar, Vikhroli (West), Mumbai 400079, India.